microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Build.md

 ### Technical Benefits

-Microsoft Partners may receive additional benefits from their partnership, including Azure Credits, Visual Studio and GitHub subscripttions, or other Microsoft software.
+Microsoft Partners may receive additional benefits from their partnership, including Azure Credits, Visual Studio and GitHub subscriptions, or other Microsoft software.

 #### Azure Credits